202C-Pilot/202C-Master-Course/syllabus.md

 * 0.75 of a point for students with **satisfactory** work.
 * 0 points for students with **unsatisfactory** work or incomplete work.

-Note: Only completing part of a discussion or writing activity is considered unsatisfactory. **You will not receive points for a forum unless you complete all of its work.**
+Note: Only completing part of a class discussion or writing activity is considered unsatisfactory. **You will not receive points for a forum unless you complete all of its work.**

 ## Projects